lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ## AI Performance
 I implemented the AI using Monte Carlo Tree Search.
-Currently, without any improvements on the algorithm, when tested with 1000 games, it achieved a win rate of 95% against a random player, with 2.1% draw and 2.9% loss.
+Currently, without any improvements on the algorithm, when tested with 1000 games, 1000 simulations per step, it achieved a win rate of 95% against a random player, with 2.1% draw and 2.9% loss.

 ## Sample Game Board and Result